Fleet logo

 Lucas Rodriguez

-Fleet Desktop is a menu bar icon available on macOS, Windows, and Linux that gives your end users visibility into the security posture of their machine.
+Fleet Desktop is a menu bar icon for macOS, Linux, and Windows that gives end users visibility into how their device is managed by Fleet and functions as a self-service portal.

-This article aims to explain how admins can enable Fleet Desktop on such Linux distributions by using policy queries paired with script execution.
+This article explains how admins can enable Fleet Desktop on Linux by using policy queries paired with script execution.

 Policy and script execution

-The policy query defined in check-fleet-desktop-extension-fedora-debian.yml (from our Dogfood environment) checks if the extension needed for Fleet Desktop is installed and enabled on Fedora and Debian hosts.
+The policy query defined in check-fleet-desktop-extension-enabled.yml (from our Dogfood environment) checks if the extension needed for Fleet Desktop is installed and enabled on Fedora, Debian, and OpenSUSE hosts.

 An icon indicating that this section has important information